 You might hear this being referred to as your brand vision, and also your brand purpose.
 They all end up at the same point, they all answer the question “Why do you do what you do?
 And where are you aiming to be?”

-Telsa are a great example of a company with a super strong Brand Mission Statement.
+Telsa are a great example of a company with a super strong brand mission statement.

-Tesla wants their mission to make such an impact that they have dedicated a page on their website to explaining all about it, but the statement remains simple.
+Tesla wants their mission to make such an impact that they have dedicated a page on their website explaining all about it, but the statement remains simple.

 “To accelerate the world’s transition to sustainable energy.”

 The language they have chosen to use in this statement is commanding, forward thinking, and visionary.